thehui87/Learning-Godot/import_3d.md

 Some animations are meant to be cycled (like walk animations) if this is the case, animation names that end in "-cycle" or "-loop" are automatically set to loop.

+## Import Script

 ## Update Logic

+Other types of resources (like samples, meshes, fonts, images, etc) are re-imported entirely when changed and user changes are not kept.

+Because of 3D Scenes can be really complex, they use a different update strategy.
+The user might have done local changes to take advantage of the engine features and it would be really frustrating if everything is lost on re-import because the source asset changed.

+This led to the implementation of a special update strategy.
+The idea behind is that the user will not lose anything he or she did, and only added data or data that can't be edited inside Godot will be updated.

+It works like this:

+#### Strategy

+Upon changes on the source asset (ie: .dae), and on re-import, the editor will remember the way the scene originally was, and will track your local changes like renaming nodes, moving them or reparenting them.
+Finally, the following will be updated:

+* Mesh Data will be replaced by the data from the updated scene.
+* Materials will be kept if they were not modified by the user.
+* Portal and Room shapes will be replaced by the ones from the updated scene.
+* If the user moved a node inside Godot, the transform will be kept.
+If the user moved a node in the source asset, the transform will be replaced.
+Finally, if the node was moved in both places, the transform will be combined.

+In general, if the user deletes anything from the imported scene (node, mesh, material, etc), updating the source asset will restore what was deleted.
+This is a good way to revert local changes to anything.
+If you really don't want a node anymore in the scene, either delete it from both places or add the "-noimp" tag to it in the source asset.

+#### Fresh Re-Import

+It can also happen that the source asset changed beyond recognition and a full fresh re-import is desired.
+If so, simply re-open the 3d scene import dialog from the Import -> Re-Import menu and perform re-import.